Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Introduction

-The remaining part of the paper is structured as follows.
-In Section~\ref{sec:preliminaries}, we review some details about propensity score estimation, some key concepts from extreme value theory, and results related to the adjusted quantile estimator in the intermediate extreme case.
-In Section~\ref{sec:method_asymptotics}, we propose the causal Hill extreme value index estimator and the extremal QTE estimator, and show the asymptotic normality for both estimators.
-Furthermore, for constructing confidence intervals, we propose a conservative variance estimator and prove its consistency under suitable assumptions.
+The paper is structured as follows.
+In Section~\ref{sec:preliminaries}, we review some key concepts from extreme value theory and the $\tau$-QTE estimator.
+In Section~\ref{sec:method_asymptotics}, we propose the causal Hill extreme value index estimator and the extremal QTE estimator, and show their asymptotic normality.
+Furthermore, we propose a variance estimator and prove that it is consistent under an additional assumption, and that it is conservative otherwise.
 In Section~\ref{sec:simulations}, we present the finite sample behavior of our proposed extremal QTE estimator in different simulation settings, and compare it to existing methods.
-In Section~\ref{sec:application}, we apply the proposed extremal QTE estimator to a real data set about college education and wage.
+We apply our methodology to a real data set about college education and wage in Section~\ref{sec:application}.
+All proofs, more technical details and additional simulations can be found in the Supplementary Material.
+Any equations, theorems, etc.,~from the Supplementary Material are referred to starting with a letter A--F corresponding to the respective section in that document.

-To be in line with the literature in extreme value theory, in this paper, we focus on extremal QTEs in the upper tail, that is, $\delta(1-p_n)$.
+To be in line with the literature on extreme value theory, we focus on extremal QTEs in the upper tail, that is, $\delta(1-p_n)$.
 Results for the lower tail can be derived similarly.